Manmay/JSefa/android/readme.txt

 format (e. g. xml complex element types) can be defined either by annotating the java classes or programmatically using a simple API.
-The current implementation supports XML, CSV and FLR (Fixed Length Record) - for XML on android it is based on XMLPull.
+The current implementation supports XML, CSV and FLR (Fixed Length Record) - for XML on android it is based on XmlPull.

-  XMLPull is a stream-based XML API available for android providing an iterator- style interface ("pull"-mechanism in contrast to the "push"-mechanism provided by SAX).
+  XmlPull is a stream-based XML API available for android providing an iterator- style interface ("pull"-mechanism in contrast to the "push"-mechanism provided by SAX).
 But XML Pull defines a low-level API not designed for directly serializing java objects and back again.
 On the other hand there is no high-level APIs like JAXB or Castor available for android.
-JSefa provides a convenient and performant approach to high-level streaming using an iterator-style interface.
+JSefa provides a convenient and high-performance approach to high-level streaming using an iterator-style interface.
 It has a layered API with the top layer allowing the streaming to be independent of the serialization format type (XML, CSV or whatever).
 The current implementation provides support for XML, CSV, and FLR.